wp-plugins/livepress/readme.txt

 *   Limit the number of users shown
 *   Change the sort order of users or show in random order
 *   Adjust the size of user avatars
+*   Optionally show a user's name or biography
 *   Show users from the current blog, all blogs or a selection of blogs (on WPMU)
 *   Group users by their blog (when showing from multiple blogs), and show the blog name above each grouping (experimental feature).